Predator hunting is a challenge, but we are up to helping you take on the predator hunting challenge!

 What’s our predator hunt success rate?

-We typically average 4-6 predators called-in (with-in 150 yards).
+We typically average 3-6 predators called-in (with-in 150 yards) during ideal weather conditions.
 We expect to call-in 2-10 predators a day, while hunting for coyote or gray fox.
-With that said, inclement weather and hunting conditions can hinder our ability to call in predators.
+With that said, inclement weather, hunting conditions & hunter mobility can hinder our ability to call in predators.
 Bobcat Specific Hunting trips are the exception, because of the time in between stands and habits of the predator.

 The actual kill percentage is up to the hunter, most hunters will average 50% or less on predators that come to the call.
 Predators are not a stationary target, they often come running & are always moving.
 Their keen sight, sense of smell & hearing make them a difficult animal to take.

 PREDATOR HUNTING GEAR can make the difference in your success rates!